opensearch-project/documentation-website/_api-reference/list/index.md

 ## Examples

-The following examples show how to use the optional query parameters to customize the response of all List APIs.
+The following examples show how to use the optional query parameters to customize all List API responses.

 ### Get verbose output

-To query indexes and their stats with a verbose output that includes all column headings in the response, use the `v` query parameter, as shown in the following example:
+To query indexes and their statistics with a verbose output that includes all column headings in the response, use the `v` query parameter, as shown in the following example.

 #### Request